Kathmandu Pokhara Tour

 Total cost or budget for Kathmandu Pokhara tour

-You must consider your total budget while planning the Kathmandu-Pokhara trip.
-Since so many variables might impact the final cost, providing a precise amount for this tour is hard.
+While planning the Kathmandu Pokhara trip, you must consider your total budget.
+Since so many variables might impact the final cost, providing a precise amount for this tour is difficult.
 Some essential items where you need to spend money include modes of transportation, food, lodging, and activities.
 Here are some general recommendations that can help you determine your budget.

 Accommodation: Lodging costs will also vary depending on your preferences.
 In Kathmandu and Pokhara, you can find budget hotels for as little as $10 to $20 per night.
 More luxurious hotels can cost $50 to $100 or more per night.
-In smaller towns and during trekking, you can find guesthouses and tea houses for $5 to $10 per night.
+In smaller towns, you can find guesthouses and tea houses for $5 to $10 per night during trekking.

 Transportation: The cost of transportation will differ depending on how you choose.
 Flying from Kathmandu to Pokhara might cost between $100 and $150 per person.
 The price might range from $10 to $30 per person if you use a bus or rent a private vehicle.